-Do you currently hold an operational mobile telecommunications licence?
-Yes/No If applicable, briefly describe the telecommunications services you currently provide. m To how many subscribers do you provide telecommunications services?
+Do you currently hold an operational mobile Yes/No telecommunications licence?
+If applicable, briefly describe the telecommunications services you currently provide.
+To how many subscribers do you provide telecommunications services?
 If applicable, name the main vendors from whom you purchase radio equipment.
 Names: Please provide contact details for such vendors.
 Contact details:

-Auction of Digital Mobile Licences

 Application Form Section 2 - Additional Information

 1.9 Insiders

 Name of Insider Role of Insider